 What if I cannot pay my admissions deposit when it is due?
 If a student is not able to submit a deposit for financial reasons, they should contact the Office of Admissions (firstname.lastname@example.org) or Jose Torres (email@example.com) directly, to request an enrollment deposit deferral, to discuss extending the filing date, or to discuss partial deposit options.

 Can I still submit an application to the 4-year?
-Yes, UMW will accept applications through the summer for Fall 2020.
+Yes, UMW will accept applications.
 However, it is highly recommended that you apply as soon as you know you will likely attend UMW, in order to have the best opportunity to register for classes.

 Can I request an unofficial evaluation of my transcript to see how credits will apply to my prospective major?
 How?
 The best way to see how transfer credits will apply to your prospective major is to view the Transfer Equivalency Page on the Office of the Registrar’s website.